 The Power of Playbooks: Execute Your Sales Vision

-Sales executives often lack the ability to execute their vision for the new go-to-market strategy.
-Sales playbooks enable their vision to become reality.
+Sales executives often lack the ability to execute their vision for the new go-to-customer strategy.
+Sales playbooks enable their vision to become a reality.

-Many sales organizations fail to develop and train their sales forces on a consistent set of plays.
+Many sales organizations struggle to develop and train their sales forces to use a consistent set of proven strategies.
 Shorter seller onboarding and training programs contrast with more sophisticated buyers and solutions.
-Increased complexity and proliferation of roles and channels require more collaboration across a greater number of team members than ever before.
-The need for guided selling has never been greater.
-Done right, sales playbooks help sales leaders realize increased productivity from their teams.
+Increased complexity and proliferation of roles and channels require more sales cohesion across a greater number of team members than ever before.
+A guided selling framework facilitates the cohesion that fast-growing Sales departments struggle to achieve.
+When done right, sales playbooks help sales leaders realize increased productivity from their teams.

 What Is a Sales Playbook?